techmaharaj/scalekit-guide/docs/admin-portal/custom-domain.md

 :::

 ### How to configure CNAME
-If you are interested to configure CNAME for your production environment, Please reach out to support@scalekit.com
+If you are interested to configure CNAME for your production environment, please reach out to support@scalekit.com